admin-shell-io/questions-and-answers/README.md

 No, see the [cited document](https://eclass.eu/fileadmin/Redaktion/pdf-Dateien/Broschueren/2021-06-29_Whitepaper_PlattformI40-ECLASS.pdf) (page 29).
 New defined elements in ECLASS to define Submodels should be used once available.
 The only exception is to use application/classification classes in submodels is to denote the category of a product (see ProductClassId property example within the TechnicalData Submodel template).

  (Answered 2022-08-15)

+ **[How to use different versions of the same submodel (e.g. different versions of the "digital nameplate") which share same IdShort?](#idgh72)** <a id="idgh72"></a>
+A: In the current API specification AAS Part 2 V1.0RC03 the unique Submodel Id is expected for a GET/submodels/{submodelIdentifier} and no longer the Submodel IdShort.
+This enables distinguishing between the particular submodel instance.

+ (Answered 2022-11-21)

 ## Asset Administration Shell in Detail Series